 Tour and activity operators have been slow to adoption, often preferring fixed priced models and have struggled to transition to dynamically priced tours, activities and commodities.
 Dynamically adjusting prices allow brands to boost revenue when demand is high effectively.
 By optimizing pricing to meet supply and demand—tour, activity and ground transportation operators are able to maximize profits.

 In the next year, tour, activity and ground transportation operators can look forward to leveraging dynamic pricing within Zaui to sell smarter.

 3. Reliability Remains Key

-The reality is technology fails and unplanned downtime is more common than you’d think.
-From the Amazon 2018 Prime Day Crash to Facebook intermittent outages throughout 2019 – it appears no one’s exempt from system downtime.
-Businesses depend on reliable network infrastructure to run their day to day business, and when that fails – it can mean lost sales, and damage to your reputation.
+The reality is technology fails, and unplanned downtime is more common than you’d think.
+From the Amazon 2018 Prime Day Crash to Facebook intermittent outages throughout 2019, it appears no one’s exempt from system downtime.
+Businesses depend on reliable network infrastructure to run their day-to-day business, and when that fails, it can mean lost sales and damage to your reputation.

 In the event of downtime, taking preventative measures to safeguard your business is key.
 Ensure your tours, activities and transportation routes continue running smoothly by backing up and saving manifests locally.

-Laying this fundamental groundwork primes us to deliver a seamless experience for our customers 2020 and beyond.
+Laying this fundamental groundwork primes us to deliver a seamless experience for our customers in 2020 and beyond.